-Library of the Society of Friends, Disaster preparedness: guidance for meeting librarians, clerks and custodians of records.
+Library of the Society of Friends, Disaster preparedness: guidance for meeting librarians, clerks and custodians of records (Guides for custodians of records, no. 10).

 9 Further advice

 For further advice please contact the Library at Friends House, Euston Road, London NW1 2BJ.
 Phone 020 7663 1135.
 Email library@quaker.org.uk.